-The area of France known as Aquitaine consists of the Gironde, Landes Dordogne, Lot-et-Garonne & Pyrenees Atlantiques departments of the south west of France, and is world-famous for family camping holidays on the beaches of the Cote d’Argent, which stretches for over 200 km from the mouth of the Gironde estuary to Biarritz.
+Holidays in the South West of France in the Aquitaine area with Carisma Holidays.
+Aquitaine consists of the Gironde, Landes Dordogne, Lot-et-Garonne & Pyrenees Atlantiques departments of the south west of France, and is world-famous for family camping holidays on the beaches of the Cote d’Argent, which stretches for over 200 km from the mouth of the Gironde estuary to Biarritz.
 Behind the beaches lies the largest forest in western Europe – Les Landes – and despite this the area offers the family holiday maker the chance to discover isolated French sandy beaches.
 There really is still plenty of space here to get away from it all on your French family holiday.

 Carisma Holidays offers family holidays to France at Camping Biscarrosse & Camping Messanges, Le Vieux Port,- two campsites offering very different family camping holiday experiences to this area of south-west France.